What is a Substrate in Construction? A Comprehensive Guide

 • Resilience: Highly resistant to fire, pests, and water damage.

-• Application Versatility: Ideal for exterior siding, backer boards for tiles, and other demanding environments.
+• Application Versatility: Suitable for exterior siding and backer boards in demanding environments.

 Comparison Between OSB and Plywood

-Both OSB and plywood serve as reliable synthetic substrates but possess distinct characteristics that influence their suitability:
+Both OSB and plywood are reliable synthetic substrates but have distinct characteristics:

 • Strength:

-• OSB: Offers uniform strength across the board.
+• OSB: Provides uniform strength across the board.

 • Moisture Resistance:

-• OSB: Moderate moisture resistance; less suitable for wet conditions without additional treatment.
+• OSB: Moderate resistance; less suitable for wet conditions without treatment.

-• Plywood: Higher resistance, especially when treated or graded for exterior use.
+• Plywood: Higher resistance, especially when treated for exterior use.

 • Cost-Effectiveness: